theodo-group/LLPhant/docusaurus/docs/usage.md

 - ChromaDBVectorStore stores the embeddings in a [ChromaDB](https://www.trychroma.com/) database.
 - AstraDBVectorStore stores the embeddings in an [AstraDB](https://www.datastax.com/products/datastax-astra) database.
 - OpenSearchVectorStore stores the embeddings in a [OpenSearch](https://opensearch.org/) database, which is a fork of Elasticsearch.
+- TypesenseVectorStore stores the embeddings in a [Typesense](https://typesense.org/) database.

 Example of usage with the `DoctrineVectorStore` class to store the embeddings in a database: